COMP2521UNSW/sanitisers-guide/glossary/use-of-uninitialized-value/unused-elements/README.md

 ## The Problem

-While we allocate an array large enough
+While we do allocate an array large enough to store the maximum possible number of inputs, the actual number of inputs stored in to the array depends on user input.
+The rest of the array that is unused contains uninitialised values.

+In our main function, we don't know how many inputs were actually read.
+When we iterate through the array, we iterate through it fully since we don't know where to stop.
+This means that we eventually run into the unused/uninitialised section and get an error.

 ## The Fix

-This is a common pattern, where we create a large array to store the maximum possible items, but only store a smaller number of items.
-There are two main approaches to this.
+This is a common pattern, where we create a large array to store the maximum possible items, but actually store a smaller number of items depending on input.
+There are two main approaches to handling this.

 One is to have `readInput()` return the size, and take in a `malloc()`'d array to populate as an argument.
 We then use the returned size when we want to iterate through the inputs.
 Here's the above code rewritten with this approach ([source](fix1.c)):
 ```c